“The most stunning, deeply felt zombie short film of all time”

 - Film School Rejects

-Ultimately, the movie’s budget was just $1500, spent on food, gas, fake blood and a couple penguin suits.
+The movie’s budget was just $1500, spent on food, gas, fake blood and a couple penguin suits.
 We rushed the movie to final cut — two weeks between that final shoot in Greenpoint and the day we released — so that the film could be out in time for (you guessed it) Halloween.
 And while we ran around New York Comic Con giving out buttons and stickers the following weekend, we were stunned to find that our short was going viral.

 Praise for ‘Zombie In A Penguin Suit’